-If you have any questions about whether you need to make a Spanish will, or if you would like a free initial consultation, please contact us.
+If you have any questions about whether you need to make a Spanish Will, please do be in contact with us.
 You can reach us by email at email@example.com, by telephone on 020 3478 1420 or by completing our contact form.